-Our algorithm to classify governors over time builds on existing methodologies and incorporates both qualitative and quantitative information, across six main economic variables, the first four of which designate the "key categories": moral hazard, full employment, economic growth, price stability, exchange rate stability, and income inequality.
+qualitative and quantitative information, across six main economic variables, the first four of which designate the "key categories": moral hazard, full employment, economic growth, price stability, exchange rate stability, and income inequality.
 A full description of the coding exercise and the material used can be found in the designated appendix.

-In essence, we study a wide range of primary and secondary historical material - "National Biographic Dictionaries" represented a particularly useful reference type - to trace governor attitudes across these categories and to establish a ranking of economic preferences for each, designed as follows:whenever central bank governors publicly worry about "asset bubbles", "speculative excess", "loose lending standards" or use other catchphrases indicating at least an implicit preference to curb such exuberance over the promotion of growth and/or employment variables, we take that as a relevant hawkish signal: together with price stability concerns, the moral hazard evidence receives the most relevant relative weight in the determination of hawks.
-A "positive hawkish signal" is also established if a governor repeatedly positions himself "conservatively" in matters of budget deficits, wage growth, exchange rate arrangements, or excessive financial sector risk taking: "conservatively" here designating a position that primarily attaches importance to the inflation and/or financial exuberance dimension of such issues - as opposed to the potentially desirable growth and employment effects.
+In essence, we study a wide range of primary and secondary historical material - "National Biographic Dictionaries" represented a particularly useful source - to trace governor attitudes across these categories and to establish a ranking of economic preferences for each, designed as follows: Whenever central bank governors publicly worried about "asset bubbles", "speculative excess", "loose lending standards" or use other catchphrases indicating at least an implicit preference to curb such exuberance over the promotion of growth and/or employment variables, we take that as a hawkish signal: Together with price stability concerns, the evidence of worry about moral hazard receives the highest relative weight in the determination of hawkishness.
+A hawkish signal is also noted if a governor repeatedly positions himself "conservatively" in matters of budget deficits, wage growth, exchange rate arrangements, or excessive financial sector risk-taking: attaching more importance to their inflationary and/or financially "exuberant" consequences as opposed to their potentially desirable growth and employment effects.

-"Dovish" governors typically either do not comment at all on moral hazard, price stability and excessive risk-taking concerns, or do so in a matter that relegates such objectives as relatively less important than their primary goals of either fostering employment and/or promoting economic growth: the latter two variables receive the biggest weight among the positive signals in our "doves/pragmatists" classification.
+"Dovish" governors typically either do not comment at all on moral hazard, price stability and excessive risk-taking concerns, or do so in a manner that ranks them as relatively less important than the goals of either fostering employment and/or promoting economic growth, the latter two variables receiving the highest weight in our "doves/pragmatists" classification.
 A "negative dovish signal" is established when a governor cautions against a rigid interpretation of price stability mandates, or downplays risk-taking concerns - all the while refraining from issuing positive statements on growth or employment variables.
-One idiosyncrasy of "doves/pragmatists" consists in their occasional reference to income inequality: we incorporate such evidence in line with related work, but attach less weight to this variable than employment and economic expansion statements.
-In practice, of course, "pure" delineations do not always exist: cases where governors exhibit unconventional preference rankings, or shift their attitudes call for holistic judgements, and we detail further below how we treat such (overall rare) cases.
+One idiosyncrasy of "doves/pragmatists" consists in their occasional reference to income inequality: We attach less weight to this variable than employment and economic expansion statements.
+In practice, of course, "pure" delineations do not always exist.
+Cases exist where governors exhibited unconventional preference rankings, or shifted their attitudes and we detail further below how we treat such (by and large rare) cases.
 We reach a final classification verdict once the following criteria are met: